Market Spotlight: Acne

-This Market Spotlight report covers the Acne market, comprising key pipeline and marketed drugs, clinical trials, upcoming and regulatory events, patent information, a 10-year disease prevalence forecast, and licensing and acquisition deals, as well as presenting drug-specific revenue forecasts.
+This Market Spotlight report covers the Acne market, comprising key marketed and pipeline drugs, recent events and analyst opinion, clinical trials, upcoming and regulatory events, probability of success, patent information, a 10-year disease prevalence forecast, and licensing and acquisition deals, as well as presenting drug-specific revenue forecasts.

-- The majority of industry-sponsored drugs in active clinical development for acne are in Phase II, with only two drugs in NDA/BLA phase.
+- The majority of industry-sponsored drugs in active clinical development for acne are in Phase II, with only one drug in the NDA/BLA phase.

-- Therapies in mid-to-late-stage development for acne focus on a variety of targets.
-The majority of the drugs in mid-to-late-stage development are administered via the topical route, with the remainder being oral, subcutaneous, intranasal, or intravenous formulations.
+- Therapies in development for acne focus on a wide variety of targets.
+The majority of the pipeline drugs are administered via the topical route, with the remainder being oral, subcutaneous, intranasal, or intravenous formulations.

-- High-impact upcoming events for drugs in the acne space include topline Phase II and Phase III trial results, as well as the FDA’s decisions on NDAs.
+- High-impact upcoming events for drugs in the acne space comprise topline Phase II trial results for FCD105 and an estimated PDUFA date for Winlevi/Breezula.

-- Yaz’s sales ranked highest among drugs available for acne during 2012–17.
-The clinical trials distribution across Phase I–IV indicates that the majority of trials for acne have been in late phases of development, with 56.5% of trials in Phase III–IV, and 43.5% in Phase I–II.
+- The distribution of clinical trials across Phase I–IV indicates that the majority of trials for acne have been in the late phases of development, with 51.5% of trials in Phase III–IV, and 48.5% in Phase I–II.

 - The US has a substantial lead in the number of acne clinical trials globally.
-Germany leads the major EU markets, while Japan has the top spot in Asia.
+Germany leads the major European markets, while Japan has the top spot in Asia.

 - Clinical trial activity in the acne space is dominated by completed trials.
 GlaxoSmithKline has the highest number of completed clinical trials for acne, with 35 trials.